ashleycampion/IrisDataSetProject/README.md

 </div>

 ## Scatter Plots

+Finally, we can actually begin to touch the individual data points and get to grips with the grime of the iris flower.
+Scatter plots allow us to move on from looking at variables in isolation to looking at the relationships between them.
+While histograms and box plots can tell us if the species' variables have differing or similar ranges of values, they cannot tell us if there is any relationship between the variables - whether or not, for example, irises with long petals also tend to have wide petals.
+And with that we have our first scatter plot, and perhaps the most visually appealing plot of the iris dataset:

 <div align="center">
     <img src="./plots/scatterPlots/petalLengthPetalWidth.png" alt="Scatter Plot of Petal Length vs. Petal Width Grouped by Species" title="Scatter Plot of Petal Length vs. Petal Width Grouped by Species")>